-The Company entered into a consulting agreement effective February 1, 2014 with a private company controlled by the President and CEO to provide certain management services to the Company ("the 2014 Agreement").
-Pursuant to the 2014 Agreement, the Company paid an annual fee for services of \$250,000 and, in the event of a change of control of the Company, would have paid an amount equal to three times the annual fee.
-Subsequent to September 30, 2016, the Company entered into a new consulting agreement to replace the 2014 Agreement with a private company controlled by the President and CEO (the "New President & CEO Agreement").
-Pursuant to the New President & CEO Agreement, the Company will also pay an annual fee for services of \$250,000 and, in the event of a change of control of the Company, an amount equal to three times the annual fee.
+The Company entered into a consulting agreement with a private company controlled by the President and CEO to provide certain management services to the Company whereby the Company will pay an annual fee for services of CA\$250,000 and, in the event of a change of control of the Company, an amount equal to three times the annual fee.
+In June 2020, the New President & CEO Agreement was amended whereby the annual fee was increased to US\$300,000, retroactive to January 1, 2020.
+All other terms remain unchanged.

 Commencing January 1, 2016, the Executive Chairman has been engaged as an employee of the Company.
 Subsequent to September 30, 2016, the Company finalized the terms of the employment agreement with the Executive Chairman.
-Under this agreement, the Company will also pay an annual fee for services of \$200,000 and, in the event of change of control of the Company, an amount equal to two times the annual salary.
+Under this agreement, the Company will also pay an annual fee for services of CA\$200,000 and, in the event of change of control of the Company, an amount equal to two times the annual salary.
+In June 2020, the Executive Chairman Agreement was amended whereby the annual salary was increased to US\$250,000, retroactive to January 1, 2020.
+All other terms remain unchanged.

 Commencing January 1, 2016, the Chief Financial Officer has been engaged as an employee of the Company.
 Subsequent to September 30, 2016, the Company finalized the terms of the employment agreement with the Chief Financial Officer.
-Under this agreement, the Company will pay an annual fee for services of \$190,000 and, in the event of a change of control of the Company, an amount equal to two times the annual salary.
+Under this agreement, the Company will pay an annual fee for services of CA\$190,000 and, in the event of a change of control of the Company, an amount equal to two times the annual salary.
+In June 2020, the CFO Agreement was amended whereby the annual salary was increased to US\$200,000, retroactive to January 1, 2020.
+All other terms remain unchanged.